Michael-Kuria/little-lemon/README.md

     Write a unit test for the updateTimes function to validate that it returns the same value that is provided in the state.
 This unit test is important as it will be updated later when the logic of changing the available times based on the selected date is implemented.

 // change available times into useReducer();
+create unit test for initilize times, updatetimes and submit form